-This can seem enticing when you’re trying to save money and on a budget, or it may seem like the path of least resistance if you’re just not sure which hosting platform to choose.
+This can seem enticing when you’re trying to save money, or you’re just not sure which hosting platform to choose.

 A free account with many podcast hosts means that you are limited in terms of the length of your episodes, and how large your files are as well.

 For example, one company offering free podcast hosting limits you to five hours of loaded content per month.
 If you have episodes that are longer than an hour and hope to release more than one episode a week, you’ll hit the limit quickly.
 In fact, some free hosting offers limit you to just two hours a month.

 To make matters worse – these time limits are based on low-quality audio uploads.
 If you want a professional sound, it’s best to work with a paid host that won’t restrict your storage space or the length of your episodes.
 Time and storage limits can hinder creativity and force edits you might have preferred not to make.

 Some free podcast hosting offers come with a stipulation that you may not fully own your content, or that it can be used in advertising and/or promotions by the company without compensating you.

 One company stated in their terms of service that by using their platform you grant them the right to copy, distribute, modify, publish, use, and process your content without any further notice, consent or compensation.